yclas/documentation/2014-09-08-use-open-classifieds-premium-support-system.md

 ## 2- Opening a ticket:

-Once you are logged into your account at our market you should be able to see a "support" tab at the left side of your panel, once you click it you will find the button "New".
+Once you are logged into your account at our market you should be able to see a _"support"_ tab at the left side of your panel, once you click it you will find the button **"New"**.

 ![New ticket](http://open-eshop.com/wp-content/uploads/2014/09/New-ticket1-1024x224.png)

-When a you click "New" a ticket opening panel comes up, in which you could put the title and describe whatever you need help with.
+When you click "New" a ticket opening panel comes up, in which you could put the title and describe whatever you need help with.

 ![New ticket 2](http://open-eshop.com/wp-content/uploads/2014/09/New-ticket2-1024x503.png)